 Water-based bedliners are way easier to brush and roll on and sometimes won’t even need a primer.
 They are also the easiest to clean up with just soap and water.

 Just brush on one coat of this magic formula watch it cling to the surface of your truck bed for a firm seal and never chip, flake, peel or crack.

 - One all-encompassing bedliner that extends your truck bed life.

-- The DIY bedliner has a textured finish that provides anti-slip qualities to keep you and your cargo safe.
+- The DIY bedliner has a finish that provides anti-slip qualities to keep you and your cargo safe.